TomCrypto/epsilon/renders/README.md

 <p align="center">
 <img src="https://raw.github.com/TomCrypto/epsilon/master/renders/depth_of_field.png" alt="Depth-of-Field"/>
 </p>
-This is a render showing the depth-of-field effect, with the staircase's cross- section in focus.
+This is a render, showing the depth-of-field effect, with the staircase's cross section in focus.
 The effect was exaggerated (by purpose or by accident... your choice!)